sriyanops/eesha-eats/README.md

 **What should I eat right now?**

 EeshaEats is a food decision engine that tells you exactly what to order at nearby restaurants based on your calorie and macro targets, budget, and location.
 Not a tracker.
+Not a gym bro app.
 Not a meal planner.
-Just a straight answer.
+Just an answer.

 Live at **[eeshaeats.vercel.app](https://eeshaeats.vercel.app)**